-3.2 Designated Team Scorers.
+3.2 DESIGNATED TEAM SCORERS.

-Up to six men and six women from a team may compete in each individual event for the team score, with the highest-finishing three in each to count.
+In regular season collegiate meets, up to six men and six women from a team may compete in each individual event for the team score, with the highest-finishing three in each to count.
 Only men may compete in men's events, and only women may compete in women's events.
 Additional skiers may compete as designated non-team scorers.
-Designated non-team scorers do not displace team points.
 A relay team is made up of three competitors.
 Additional skiers may compete as designated non-team scorers.
 Designated non-team scorers must ski on the nonscoring relay or mixed-relay team.
 A mixed-relay team is composed of four competitors, two males and two females.
 Designated non-team scorers, nonscoring relay teams and nonscoring mixed-relay teams do not displace points.

-3.3 Scoring
+3.3 SCORING